 The lawnmower was obviously a simple fix.
 But what happens when life's problems don't come with solutions so easily found in a list of bullet points?
 Then what?

 There's no owner's guide on how to deal with adversity and keep things in perspective.
-No book to tell you how to remain humble, self-assured, and grounded in a world that seldom rewards either.
+No book to tell you how to remain humble and grounded in a world that seldom rewards either.
 How to stick to the commitments you make.
-How to respect women as your equal.
+How to treat women as your equal.
 How respect is earned, not given.
-No manual on how to keep your emotions in check and not let them overpower logic, resulting in poor life-altering decisions.
+No manual on how to keep your emotions in check and not let them overpower logic, resulting in bad, life-altering decisions.
 That there are no shortcuts in life, just hard, and smart work.
-No tome written to teach a boy how to become a young lad in the most crucial aspects (integrity, responsibility, selflessness) of manhood.
+No tome written to teach a boy how to become a young man in the most crucial aspects (integrity, responsibility, selflessness) of adulthood.

 That's where Dads come in.

 The funny thing is, few of the lessons I mentioned above were actually explained as such.
-Although I'm a firm believer in "teachable moments", and use them with my own kids (ie: my basketball team, mentee, and my own son once he gets old enough) I think my brothers and I learned a lot from our Dad through Negro Osmosis.
+Although I'm a firm believer in "teachable moments", and use them with my own kids (ie: my basketball team, mentee, and my own sons once they get old enough) I think my brothers and I learned a lot from our Dad through Negro Osmosis.
 Namely by just watching what he did, and following his lead.

 Growing up in a very working-class neighborhood full of two parent black households, I really didn't understand the depth of this whole "epidemic in black fatherhood" until I was in college.
 And since most of my friends today are more or less at the same point in life as me, I can't even truly say I completely comprehend the longterm effects of boys (and girls for that matter) who grow up without the constant presence and guidance of the man responsible for bringing them here.
 I can certainly empathize, which is why I put so much time and effort into mentoring and tutoring, but I cannot fully relate.
 I just can't.